QuarkNerd/blog/jphillpotts/_posts/2013-06-06-scala-macros-part-2.md

 ## Code organisation

-Our macro code is getting bigger, and I don't want it to end up as a pair of unmanageble functions that go on for page after page - so I'm going to split the code up into two classes - the one that has the macro definitons in it and builds the resultant AST for the generated code, and another class that contains all the logic for analysing the compilation environment.
+Our macro code is getting bigger, and I don't want it to end up as a pair of unmanageable functions that go on for page after page - so I'm going to split the code up into two classes - the one that has the macro definitions in it and builds the resultant AST for the generated code, and another class that contains all the logic for analysing the compilation environment.